-This Privacy Notice applies to all Princeton University (the “University” or “we”) owned websites and apps, unless a different notice is provided.
+This Privacy Notice applies to all Princeton University (the “University” or “we”) owned websites and apps, as well as electronic communications involving the use of University systems and/or networks, unless a different notice is provided.

 The University reserves the right to modify this Privacy Notice at any time.